nickglazzard1959/gterm/README.md

 as telnet clients are very low priority and frowned on for security reasons.

-The ctelnet program is intended for use with terminal emulators other than GTerm (which has a telnet client built in) such as XTerm or iTerm2.
+The `ctelnet` program is intended for use with terminal emulators other than GTerm (which has a telnet client built in) such as Xterm or iTerm2.
-It is simple enough to build it on any Linux or macOS system using the `build.sh` script.
+It is simple enough that it can be built on any Linux or macOS system using the `build.sh` script.
 ```
 ctelnet hostname_or_IP port_number